Introduction

 The Challenge

-Our Universal Data Loader (UDL) was powerful under the hood, but something was getting lost in translation between tool and user.
+The Universal Data Loader (UDL) was powerful under the hood, yet something was lost in translation.
+Users struggled with:

-2. Can users easily track what’s happening during data uploads?
+2. Can users track progress an d understand what’s happening during uploads?

-3. Are we giving them enough validation and feedback to trust the process?
+3. Are we giving them enough validation and feedback to trust data quality?

-4. Do they need better notifications, logs, or automation?
+4. Do they need better notifications, logs, or automation to ensure transparency?

 eyeglasses with gray frames on the top of notebook